 Losing a tooth can cause the surrounding teeth to shift and look unnatural.
 These teeth can become crowded or can be shifted unevenly.
 This can cause your teeth to become harder to clean and can also cause your face to sag and appear sunken.

 These are just a few of the instances in which you should consider getting dental implants.
 Dental implants are one of the most useful and successful restoration options available today.
-For more information on how we can restore your smile with dental implants, contact San Luis Oral and Maxillofacial Surgery and Dental Implant Center at San Luis Obispo Office Phone Number 805-541-5611 today.
+For more information on how we can restore your smile with dental implants, contact San Luis Oral and Maxillofacial Surgery and Dental Implant Center at Oral Surgery & Dental Implant Office in San Luis Obispo CA Phone Number 805-541-5611 today.